 Headaches - danger signs

-A headache is pain or discomfort in the head, scalp, or neck.
+A headache is a pain or discomfort in the head, scalp, or neck.

 Common types of headaches include tension headaches, migraine or cluster headaches, sinus headaches, and headaches that begin in your neck.
 You may have a mild headache with a cold, the flu, or other viral illnesses when you also have a low fever.

 Most people with headaches feel better by making lifestyle changes, such as learning ways to relax.
-Taking medicines, such as for pain, may also help.
+Taking certain medicines, such as pain medicine, may also help.

 Emergency Causes of Headaches

-Problems with blood vessels and bleeding in the brain can cause as a headache.
-These include:
+Problems with blood vessels and bleeding in the brain can cause a headache.
+These problems include:

 - Abnormal connection between the arteries and veins in the brain that usually forms before birth.
 This problem is called an arteriovenous malformation, or AVM.